 In literacy, we will continue our work on narrative writing in the context of myths and legends, using 'The Legend of the Flying Dutchman' as our main text.
 I hope this sailors' legend will have the children gripped, and lead to some excellent descriptive work and extended pieces of writing early in the term.
-We will then go on to look at the features of persuasive writing to write persuasive letters and finally explore poetry on a theme.
+We will then go on to look at the features of persuasive writing to write persuasive letters.
+Towards the end of this term, we are very fortunate to be welcoming some visitors from the Kent Refugee Action Network (KRAN) for one of our lessons to hear first-hand accounts of life as a refugee living in the UK.
+This session will lead to the children producing information texts and emotive writing in role.

 As always, there will be a strong focus on spelling, punctuation and grammar within all writing in literacy lessons, as well as additional spelling and grammar sessions throughout the week.
 All children will be encouraged to read regularly, and there will be guided reading sessions four times a week to develop a range of reading skills.

-Our maths this term will include topics such as ratio and proportion; basic algebra; multiples, factors and prime numbers; properties of 2D and 3D shapes, including 3D nets; and calculating averages.
+Our maths this term will include topics such as area, perimeter and volume; ratio and proportion; basic algebra; multiples, factors and prime numbers; properties of 2D and 3D shapes, including 3D nets; and calculating averages.
 There will be an ongoing focus on building quick mental arithmetic skills, continual recap of the four operations, and reasoning and problem solving will be at the centre of all areas of maths that we cover.